-Our waste-to-energy plant, next door to the recycling facility on Blueberry Road, receives trash identified as un-recyclable and converts it at 2000 degrees Fahrenheit to energy in the form of electricity.
-The ecomaine Waste-To-Energy (WTE) plant processes about 175,000 tons of trash a year and, from that process, generates enough steam to create about 100,000 to 110,000 megawatt-hours of electricity annually — enough to power about 14,000 homes for a year!
-That’s enough electricity for all the homes in both South Portland and Gorham!
-The revenue from the sale of electric power in FY 2012 was $3.7 million.
+Our waste-to-energy (WTE) plant receives trash identified as un-recyclable and converts it at 2,000 degrees Fahrenheit to energy in the form of electricity.
+The ecomaine WTE plant processes about 175,000 tons of trash a year and, from that process, generates enough steam to create about 100,000 megawatt-hours of electricity annually.
+That’s enough electricity to power our WTE and recycling facilities, our company’s electric vehicles, plus about 15,000 homes for a year!

-Converting the trash to energy also benefits the communities we serve by reducing its volume by 90 percent, leaving only ash to be stored at the landfill site.
-(There are also statewide economic benefits from WTE plants; click here to read the results of a Maine study.)
+Converting the trash to energy also benefits the communities we serve by reducing its volume by 90 percent, leaving only inert ash to be stored at the landfill site.
+(There are also statewide economic benefits from WTE plants; click here to read the results of a Maine study).

-ecomaine‘s state-of-the-art WTE plant opened in 1989 and operates around the clock, every day of the year, with the exception of an annual two-week shut down for planned maintenance.
+ecomaine‘s state-of-the-art WTE plant opened in 1988 and operates around the clock, every day of the year, with the exception of an annual two-week shut down for each boiler to conduct planned maintenance.
 The building was designed with negative pressure to trap any odors inside and to re-circulate that air for boiler combustion.
-Because the air is filtered, office space for ecomaine staff is also located in the same building.